pikzen/m3cpy/README.md

  * Does not support http:// URIs, nor any URI but file:// in fact.
  * Should handle and warn you about filesystem rights issues
  * Not tested on GNU/Linux.
 The biggest issue might be that the required .Net assembly is 4.5, but Mono should handle it.

+## License
+m3cpy is licensed under the MIT License.